All Episodes

 So as a result, it's all done out of sight.

-But I'll tell you I'll tell you something else too.
+But I'll tell you something else too.

-Uh and this is and and and and this is why America doesn't quite seem like it did in Edison's day.
+And this is why America doesn't quite seem like it did in Edison's day.

-What was the last big medical breakthrough?
+You know, what was the last big medical breakthrough?

-People used to worry about polio, and nobody even gives a thought to polio now.
+People used to worry about polio and nobody even gives a thought to polio now.

 It's gone away.

-Uh why haven't we done that for Alzheimer's?
+Why haven't we done that for Alzheimer's?

 You know, today we've got all these races for the cure.